 Exams

-All purses, briefcases, and backpacks are to be stored in front (below blackboards) of the classroom while the exam is in progress.
+All handbags, briefcases, and backpacks must be placed near the front of the classroom (below the blackboards) while the exam is in progress.

-If using a computer for an exam, a full-size keyboard may not be used (to keep noise down).
+If you are using a computer for your exam, please note that a full-size keyboard is not allowed to minimize noise.

-No cell phones are allowed on the desk during exams.
-If you need to be accessible in case of a family emergency, please discuss the situation with Dean Wilson, your professor, Jerri Cunningham, or a proctor before the start of the exam.
-Arrangements will be made for a staff member or proctor to hold your cell phone and answer it as instructed.
+Smartwatches and any watch or Fitbit that resembles a smartwatch must be left in your backpack during the exam.
+Cell phones are not permitted on your desk.
+If you need access to your phone for a family emergency, please speak with Dean Wilson, your professor, the Registrar team, or a proctor before the exam begins.
+Arrangements will be made for a staff member or proctor to hold your phone and answer it as necessary.
+Please ensure your cell phone is turned off during the exam, as alerts and vibrations can distract other test-takers.

-After finishing an exam and leaving the classroom, please remember that others are still testing.
-So please refrain from gathering and talking outside of the classroom.
+Once you have finished the exam and left the classroom, please remember that other students are still testing.
+Kindly refrain from gathering and talking outside the classroom.

 Law students are assigned three random four-digit exam numbers each quarter for use on projects, midterms, and final exams.